jungmannlab/picasso/readme.rst

 Requirements
 ^^^^^^^^^^^^

-Python 3.\* (currently tested with 3.7)
+Python 3.8 (Tested on Windows 10)
 '''''''''''''''''''''''''''''''''''''''

 We highly recommend the `Anaconda or Miniconda <https://www.continuum.io/downloads>`__ Python distribution which comes with a powerful package manager.

-Setting up environment with conda
+Setting up the environment with conda
 '''''''''''''''''''''''''''''''''

 Sample instructions to create an environment and installation of packages with conda are as follows:

-1. Open the console and create a new conda environment: ``conda create --name picasso python=3.7``
+1. Open the console and create a new conda environment: ``conda create --name picasso python=3.8``
 2. Activate the environment: ``source activate picasso`` for Linux / Mac Os X or ``activate picasso`` for Windows.
-3. Install the necessary packages with conda: ``conda install h5py matplotlib numba numpy scipy pyqt pyyaml scikit-learn colorama tqdm``
+3. Install using the requirements.txt: ``pip install -r requirements.txt``
-4. Additionally install the lmfit package with pip: ``pip install lmfit``
+4. (Optional) If you want to use hdbscan install using conda: ``conda install hdbscan``.
-5. (Optional) If you plan to compile your own installer additionally install Pyinstaller: ``pip install pyinstaller``
+4. (Optional) If you plan to compile your own installer additionally install Pyinstaller: ``pip install pyinstaller``
-6. Continue with the installation of Picasso
+5. Continue with the installation of Picasso

 Note that sometimes outdated packages can cause problems.
-As of version 0.3.0, Picasso switched from PyQt4 to PyQt5 so make sure to update PyQt.
-If you experience errors, please check whether your packages have the right version (e.g. see issue #4).
-Additionally, make sure that you have the default package channel (e.g., see issue #30).
-Also, note that there is also a requirements.txt which you can use to install all packages with pip (``pip install -r requirements.txt``).
-In the past, not relying on conda caused troubles with creating the one-click installer.
-It is therefore recommended installing all packages with conda.
+As of version 0.3.0, Picasso switched from PyQt4 to PyQt5, so make sure to update PyQt.
+If you experience errors, please check whether your packages have the correct version (e.g., see issue #4).
+When using conda, make sure that you have the default package channel (e.g., see issue #30).

 .. _installation-1: